 BLOCK AIM BLOCK 1 This block is all about setting on your journey.
 The distances should feel manageable.
 BLOCK I This block is all about consistency - get the sessions in on a regular basis and you'll see your fitness increase quickly.
-BLOCK 2 The South Downs is undulating so be sure to start including some more lumpy routes on your walks.
-Get used to stopping for a rest and starting again if needs be.
+BLOCK 2 Race to the Tower, along The Cotswold Way, is the hilliest of our Threshold Trail Series with 2,000m climbing over the 53 miles, so be sure to start including some more lumpy routes on your walks.
 Practice walking uphill and then continuing to walk once the gradient flattens - try not to stop for too long at the top of each hill.
 We're now into the second half of the training plan!
 Things will start ramping up now, but if you've got this far then you definitely have the fitness to do it.
 BLOCK 3 I've included an optional 5 th session - a cross training session - each week.
 Either swim or cycle: both are great at developing strength and aerobic endurance.
 On your walks, it's time to include hilly routes which have a mix of steep and undulating gradients.
 To replicate The South Downs Way, you should be aiming to accumulate between 175m - 225m per 6 mile walk.
-So on a 9 mile walk, try to amass about 250m - 340m of climbing.
-Like Block 3, focus on The South Downs Way specific terrain and still aim for a minimum of 200m of climbing per 6 mile walk.
-BLOCK 4 Start to think about your kit choices - what feels comfortable on your feet and also what settles well in your stomach as you walk.
+Like Block 3, focus on The Cotswold Way specific terrain and still aim for a minimum of 250m of climbing per 6 mile walk.
+BLOCK 4 Start to think about your kit choices - what feels comfortable after hours on your feet - and also what settles well in your stomach.
 Remember: the cross training sessions are optional.
 Focus on getting the walks done and if you have the time and energy, complete a swim or cycle where stated.
 WEEK BEFORE The best thing you can do this week is chill, get your kit ready by Thursday and enjoy the rest!

-WEEK MON TUES WED THUR FRI SAT SUN ✓
+WEEK MON TUES WED THUR FRI SAT SUN √

 1 REST 2 miles REST REST REST 2 miles 1 mile

 2 REST 2 miles REST REST REST 2 miles 2 miles

 3 REST 2 miles REST REST REST 3 miles 3 miles

 4 REST 1 mile 2 miles REST REST 3 miles REST